-Lowe’s association with [Evel] Knievel stems from a brief time working with him on a museum project that would have been in Gatlinburg, Tenn., which association led to a relationship to Evel Knievel’s son Robbie, himself a well-known daredevil.
+Lowe’s association with [Evel] Knievel stems from a brief time working with him on a museum project that would have been in Gatlinburg, TN, which association led to a relationship to Evel Knievel’s son Robbie, himself a well-known daredevil.
 “He wondered if I could help straighten up his career,” Lowe says.
 Over years, “we took it from three to four shows a year to 13 to 14.”
 During that time, too, Lowe worked to collect a lot of the Evel Knievel memorabilia in one spot in pursuit of the family’s ideas to potentially “put together a museum and a sports bar.”

 Early articles cite Jeff as Robbie Knievel’s business partner, but that soon changed to manager.
 A Google search for Jeff Lowe and Robbie Knievel turns up numerous articles about the pair working together through Robbie’s professional daredevil career in the late 2000s and early 2010s.
 (If you actually do the Google search, I recommend you add -“tiger king” to filter out a lot of the recent posts.)

 It wasn’t long after inserting himself into Robbie Knievel’s business that Jeff ran into some more legal troubles.
 In March of 2009, Jeff Lowe’s company Big Sky Promotions applied for a trademark on “Evel Knievel” and “Knievel” in the UK, which didn’t sit well with Evel Knievel’s other son Kelly Knievel.
 Kelly is an officer for K and K Promotions, Inc., and they filed to stop the Big Sky trademark application claiming they already owned it.